 In May 1840 Benjamin B. White bought the house, and he added an additional bedroom, a dining room and kitchen, and a large verandah across the back of the residence.

 In the 1880's the house came into the possession of the Stamps family, who lived there until 1968.

-The house was presented to the Upson County Historical Society by the former Citizens and Southern Bank of Thomaston and was moved to a new location on Highway 19, at the junction of South Church Street and Thurston Avenue.
+The house was presented to the Upson County Historical Society by the former Citizens and Southern Bank of Thomaston and was moved to a new location at 800 Andrews Drive.